reddit/thebutton-data/README.md

 # thebutton-data
 The csv file contains the press history for [/r/thebutton](https://www.reddit.com/r/thebutton).

-The csv has two columns:
+The csv has three columns:

 `press time` the date and time at which the press happened

+`flair` the timer value the user got as flair

 `outage press` whether the press was an automatic press during a site outage to keep the button alive